tollmanz/lighthouse-bug-repro/README.md

-# Lighthouse Bug
+# Headless Chrome Bug

-A repo for reproducing a [Chrome Headless issue](https://github.com/GoogleChrome/lighthouse/issues/5044) on CentOS 7 and OS X 10.13.3.
+A repo for reproducing a [Chrome Headless issue](https://bugs.chromium.org/p/chromium/issues/detail?id=842679) on CentOS 7 and OS X 10.13.3.

 ## Synopsis

 When loading a page with a large image using Headless Chrome on CentOS 7.4.x, Chrome crashes with an `Abnormal renderer termination` error.
-Similarly, when running Headless Chrome on OS X, the same page crashes Chrome only when remote debugging is enable.
+Similarly, when running Headless Chrome on OS X, the same page crashes Chrome only when remote debugging is enabled.

 *Note that this started as a [Lighthouse bug](https://github.com/GoogleChrome/lighthouse/issues/5044), but after further investigation, it appears to be a Chrome bug.*